-The Handheld Heimlich Maneuver Apparatus was created to tackle issues that may arise from attempting to administer the Heimlich maneuver (abdominal thrusts) on a choking victim.
+The Handheld Heimlich Maneuver Apparatus to Assist a Choking Victim was created to tackle issues that may arise from attempting to administer the Heimlich maneuver (abdominal thrusts) on a choking victim.
 Such problems include an inability to wrap one's arms around a victim (insufficient arm length of rescuer / large size of victim / surrounding obstacles), fatigue, or inexperience (improper placement of arms), all of which complicate rescue and cause fatalities.
 The apparatus contains two air reservoirs for numerous thrusts, a solenoid valve for instant delivery of thrusts, lightweight materials for portability, and affordable construction for easy repairs and reproduction.

 Step 1: Materials